live Strait of Hormuz closed as U.S. and Iran have talked 'indirectly' - Friday 27 March

-Uzbekistan said it's preparing a national roadmap and long-term strategy for the development of nuclear medicine, as authorities move to modernise oncology diagnostics and expand access to advanced treatment technologies, the Atomic Energy Agency under the Cabinet of Ministers (Uzatom) said.
+Uzbekistan is preparing a national roadmap and long-term strategy for nuclear medicine development as authorities seek to modernise oncology diagnostics and expand access to advanced treatment technologies, the Atomic Energy Agency under the Cabinet of Ministers (Uzatom) said.

-The announcement follows talks with Russia's Rosatom division of Atomic Energy Corporation.
+The announcement follows talks with Russia's Rosatom division of the State Atomic Energy Corporation.

 The initiative was discussed during a working meeting led by Uzatom Director Azim Akhmedkhadjaev with representatives of Rosatom, where both sides explored cooperation in building modern nuclear medicine infrastructure, including cyclotron complexes, radiopharmaceutical production and PET/CT diagnostic centres.